In war-torn Syria, uprising birthplace seethes 10 years on

 After a decade of bloodshed, Daraa is back under Assad’s rule, but only tenuously.

-Boiling with resentments, battered by an economic crisis and and rife with armed groups caught between Russia, Iran and the government, the uprising’s birthplace still feels perched on the rim of an active volcano.
+Boiling with resentments, battered by an economic crisis and rife with armed groups caught between Russia, Iran and the government, the uprising’s birthplace still feels perched on the rim of an active volcano.

 MARCH 18